SIVAteam/SIVA-Suite/README.md

 - In the Package Explorer navigate into *org.iviPro.ui*.
 Select *libs-native*, *LICENSES* and *about.html*.
 Right click on your selection and select *Copy*.
 Open your file explorer and navigate to the root directory you chose during the export process.
 The correct directory will contain an executable file named *SIVA Producer.exe*.
 After inserting the copied selection into the root directory, you are done.
 You should now be able to run the SIVA Producer directly from the file explorer.

 ### Logging
 The SIVA Producer uses log4j as a logging mechanism.
 A log file is stored in the user's AppData/Local directory.
-To change the logging behavior you can specify a custom log4j logging configuration file by adding "-debugconfig <file>" as a commandline parameter.
+To change the logging behavior you can specify a custom log4j logging configuration file by adding ``-debugconfig <file>`` as a commandline parameter.